opentracing-contrib/python-django/README.rst

 If you want to make an RPC and continue an existing trace, you can inject the current span into the RPC.
 For example, if making an http request, the following code will continue your trace across the wire:

 .. code-block:: python
+    from future.utils import iteritems # For python3 compatibility

     @tracer.trace()
     def some_view_func(request):